sprengerst/udacity_nanodegree_vr_p4/docs/README.md

 # The Process

 Now I cover the complete process of designing this application.
-At first I stated a persona:
+This will cover Persona, Sketch and User Testing:

 ## Persona